Craig Forcese published Call for CALT Prize and Award Nominations 2019 in Home 2016-09-27 11:50:53 -0400

-Membership in the Canadian Association of Law Teachers is open to all law teachers who currently are or have been engaged in the teaching of law in a Canadian university, whether full or part-time, and to the editors of the Canadian Bar Review.
+Membership in the Canadian Association of Law Teachers is open to all law teachers who currently are or have been engaged in the teaching of law in a Canadian university, whether full or part-time.
 Associate membership in the Canadian Association of Law Teachers is open to all who are currently engaged in law teaching in countries other than Canada.
 The Association is not representative of the law schools or their administration as such, but is representative of the law teachers and is primarily concerned with their problems and interests.

 The Canadian Association of Law Professors exists:

 (a) generally to promote the interests of Canadian law teachers;

 (b) to contribute to the development and promotion of law teaching, to the improvement of legal education, and to the dissemination of knowledge and best practices in legal education;

 (c) to contribute to the development and dissemination of research in law and legal education;